nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 `getCsrfToken` and `getProviders` are still available as imports, but we plan to deprecate them in the future and introduce a new API to get this data server-side.

-Client side: Instead of using these APIs, you can make a fetch request to the `/api/auth/providers` and `/api/auth/csrf` endpoints respectively.
+Client-side: Instead of using these APIs, you can make a fetch request to the `/api/auth/providers` and `/api/auth/csrf` endpoints respectively.

-Server-side: TBD
+Server-side:
+- Get the list of providers from your config's `providers` array
+- Check out the [CSRF_experimental](/reference/nextjs#csrf_experimental) React component

 ## Adapters